 Sometimes, you can trace a rotten eggs smell to a plumbing drain, a toilet or both.

-It's in an Appliance
+In an Appliance

 Sewer smells can originate from inside a water-using appliance, such as a washing machine or dishwasher, or from the drain.
 Rectify the situation by servicing the drain or cleaning the appliance.
 If the appliance uses gas, you also need to check for gas leaks.